September 2025

 Are there different kinds of leukodystrophies?

 Yes, there is!
 In fact, there’s more than 50 kinds of leukodystrophies.
-Some of the common leukodystrophies are as Metachromatic Leukodystrophy (MLD), Adrenoleukodystrophy (ALD), and Krabbe Disease, each caused by genetic mutations that interfere with the body’s ability to produce or maintain myelin.
+Some of the more common leukodystrophies are as Metachromatic Leukodystrophy (MLD), Adrenoleukodystrophy (ALD), and Krabbe Disease, each caused by genetic mutations that interfere with the body’s ability to produce or maintain myelin.

 Are there different severities of leukodystrophies?

 Yes, there is!
 The onset and severity of symptoms vary widely among individuals, with some types presenting in infancy and others developing later in life.
-For example, the infantile and late-infantile Krabbe subgroups of diseases are more severe than the juvenile and adult onset subgroups.
+For example, the infantile and late-infantile Krabbe subgroups of diseases are more severe than the juvenile and adult-onset subgroups.

 Is there a cure for leukodystrophies?